RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 That simple edit could be all you need.
 You will want to at least to a `lando rebuild` after making that end.
 I would suggest you go one step further and to a `lando destroy` followed by a `lando poweroff` and then go into your Docker Desktop and stop the running local containers that were behind the prior running Drupal application.
 If you look at the "images" in your Docker Desktop before you "remove" them, you will probably notice one has the old php 8.0 (or whatever you are coming from) in the name of the image toward the tailend.
 Basically what you are doing is clearing out the old php image so the new one called bye the `type: php 8.1` line doesn't bump into it.<br>

 The little idiosyncracy noted next may be just a temporary thing that future lando application updates will fix.
 But Platform.sh uses a `php-8.1:stable` image and the basic line of `type: php 8.1` calls a slightly different image.
 So you want to override this in your `.lando.yml` file.
-If you look this up with an internet search you will probably see people telling you how they inserted this code to do that:<br>
+If you look this up with an internet search you will probably see people telling you how they inserted this code to do that.<br>

 <img src="../cicd/captures/update59.png"  width="350">

 In reality, you will pound your head against the wall if you use that.
-Rather, since your 'app' is Drupal, you `.lando.yml` needs to look something like this in that "services:" section:<br>
+Rather, since your 'app' is Drupal, your `.lando.yml` needs to look something like this in that "services:" section.<br>

 <img src="../cicd/captures/update60.png"  width="500">